Ian-I-Chien/Valorant-Tracker/model/README.md

 This folder contains all the ML models used in our project.

 ## ToxicMessageProcessor
 A NLP model that checks if messages are toxic or friendly.
-It's using [Erlangshen-Roberta-110M-Sentiment](https://huggingface.co/IDEA-CCNL/Erlangshen-Roberta-110M-Sentiment) language model.
+We use the [Erlangshen-Roberta-110M-Sentiment](https://huggingface.co/IDEA-CCNL/Erlangshen-Roberta-110M-Sentiment) language model.

 ### What it does
 - Spots toxic vs friendly content in text